top of page

 Iza

-Got a sweet tooth?
-Head straight to Iza, the dessert capital of Colombia.
-Just outside the pretty plaza you'll find a market with locals peddling homemade merengón.
-Try to resist eating just one portion!
+Looking to satisfy your sweet tooth?
+Make your way to Iza, the dessert hub of Colombia.
+Right outside the charming plaza, you'll discover a market where locals sell homemade merengón.
+Good luck trying to limit yourself to just one serving!

 Lago de Tota